HomeFord

 Upscale Exterior Style

-If you like the combination of a crew cab and short bed, we have great news: that’s the only way the 2025 Ranger comes.
-The C-shaped LED headlight surrounds, and bold grille make the front end of the Ranger look similar to that of the F-150.
+The C-shaped LED headlight surrounds and bold grille make the front end of the Ranger look similar to the F-150.
 The Ranger has four full-size doors and a 5-foot bed.
-Fortunately, the bed is really useful, as it’s wide enough to accommodate 4-foot drywall sheets between the wheel wells.
-It has a 12-volt outlet and a bottle opener and features like tie-down hooks, a power locking tailgate, and an integrated bed step are available.
+Fortunately, the bed is plenty useful, as it’s wide enough to accommodate 4-foot drywall sheets between the wheel wells.
+Standard features include tie-down hooks and a power-locking tailgate, and an integrated bed step is available.
+We like the Convenience Package, which includes a 120V/400W outlet in the bed (and another in the cab), LED bed lighting, and more.

 The Ranger Raptor sits taller than the rest of the lineup, with “FORD” stamped into the grille insert.
-Chunky off-road tires on available beadlock-capable wheels, plus its lifted off-road suspension, give the Raptor a tough, intimidating stance.
+Chunky off-road tires on available beadlock-capable wheels, plus its dedicated off-road suspension, give the Raptor a tough, intimidating stance that matches its capability.

 Crew cab, short bed